maxtoroq/maxtoroq.github.io/_posts/2015-11-06-deep-skip-in-xslt-2.md

 ```

 <div class="note">
-This solution works when extension templates have lower [import precedence][2].
-Also, you can use `xsl:next-match` instead of `xsl:apply-imports`, although the effect should be the same.
+This solution works when extension templates have lower <a href="http://www.w3.org/TR/xslt-30/#dt-import-precedence">import precedence</a>.
+Also, you can use <code>xsl:next-match</code> instead of <code>xsl:apply-imports</code>, although the effect should be the same.
 </div>

 The above is a catch-all template for extensions.
 The idea is that it matches before the extension's template (if there is one).
 When `$s:extension-recurse` is `false()`, we call `xsl:apply-imports` with `s:extension-recurse` set to `true()`.
 If the extension's template exists, everything is fine.
 If the extension's template does not exist, the built-in template rule for elements kicks in.
 The built-in template rule will call `xsl:apply-templates` to process the extension's child nodes in the same mode, **passing along any parameters it recieved**.
 This would translate into something like this: